bluxmit/alnoda-docs/mkdocs/docs/user-guide/install-apps/binary/dagu.md

 In the config file, we've specified the host as `0.0.0.0`, which is essential because the application is running within a Docker container.
 We've also designated 8033 as the port, a vacant one within the workspace's range of 8021-8040.

+!!! warning
+    This example relies on port 8033 being available within your workspace.
+To verify the availability of this port, please consult the 'About' tab within your workspace's UI.

 Furthermore, we've denoted `/home/project/dags` as our DAGs directory.
 Let's establish this folder and navigate into it.

 <div class="termy">